jennabelle/ios-tip-calculator/README.md

     'NSUnknownKeyException', reason: '[<UIViewController 0x3927310> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key defaultTip.'

 Googled & realized it was the outlets for `SettingsViewController.swift`.
 Deleted unnecessary `defaultTip` outlet and navigation worked perfectly.
+Need to figure out how to try-catch exceptions.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2016] [Jenna Vuong]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.